 Perth is a pocket of activities and things to do.
 We recommend spending a few days here exploring the city’s wine bars, beaches and beautiful parks.
 It’s home to one of the world’s biggest parks and as a city skyline like no other!
 Perth also boasts a diverse range of eclectic cafes, colonial buildings and designer restaurants.
 A visit to Australia would be incomplete without spending a few fun-filled days exploring Perth!

 This is an all-time favourite if you’ve got some time to spare on your travels!
 Every Friday and Saturday night, handfuls of locals and tourists take the Brisbane river to soak in the shimmering lights of the cityscape before relaxing with a riverside meal.
-It’s an experience that you won’t easily come by anywhere else in the world!
+And if you’ve dreamed of cuddling a koala or petting a kangaroo, why not spend a day at the Lone Pine Koala Sanctuary, it’s an experience that you won’t easily come by anywhere else in the world!

 The Great Ocean Road